Sikhism in the United Kingdom: Allegations of forced conversions of Sikh girls to Islam

 In 2007, a Sikh girl's family claimed that she had been forcibly converted to Islam, and after being attacked by an armed gang, they received a police guard.
 In response to these news stories, an open letter to Sir Ian Blair signed by ten academics argued that claims that Hindu and Sikh girls were being forcefully converted were "part of an arsenal of myths propagated by right-wing Hindu supremacist organisations in India".
 The Muslim Council of Britain issued a press release pointing out there was a lack of evidence of any forced conversions and suggested it was an underhand attempt to smear the British Muslim population.

 An academic paper by Katy Sian published in the journal South Asian Popular Culture in 2011 explored the question of how "forced conversion narratives" arose around the Sikh diaspora in the United Kingdom.
 Sian, who reports that claims of conversion through courtship on campuses are widespread in the UK, says that rather than relying on actual evidence they primarily rest on the word of "a friend of a friend" or on personal anecdote.
 According to Sian, the narrative is similar to accusations of "white slavery" lodged against the Jewish community and foreigners to the UK and the US, with the former having ties to antisemitism that mirror the Islamophobia betrayed by the modern narrative.
-Sian expanded on these views in 2013's Mistaken Identities, Forced Conversions, and Postcolonial Formations.
+Sian expanded on these views in her 2013 monograph Unsettling Sikh and Muslim Conflict: Mistaken Identities, Forced Conversions, and Postcolonial Formations.

+Racially and religiously motivated attacks against Sikh women

+In 2025, several racially and religiously aggravated attacks against Sikh women in the West Midlands were reported by UK media and investigated by police.
+In October 2025, West Midlands Police said a woman in her 20s had been raped in a racially aggravated attack in Walsall, and confirmed they were also investigating the rape of a Sikh woman in neighbouring Sandwell.

+A further Sikh female was raped in Oldbury, and the attacks led to increased fear within the Sikh community and discussions with police and MPs about anti-Sikh hate crime.